impactfitnessoakland.com

 How long does it take for training to become a habit?

-The research range is wide — somewhere between 60 and 250 days for a behavior to feel automatic.
-What we observe in coaching: month one is forcing, month two is normalizing, month three is when most clients notice they’re looking forward to sessions instead of dreading them.
+Research suggests 60–250 days, with a median around 66 days.
+In coaching practice: month one is forcing, month two is normalizing, month three is when most clients notice they’re looking forward to sessions instead of dreading them.
 By month six, missing a session feels wrong.

 What should I do if I miss a week of training?